 El Hadji Malick Diouf started for Senegal and played 54 minutes as Norway beat the Lions of Teranga 3-2 in their 2026 FIFA World Cup Group I meeting.

-Why Diouf’s minutes matter for West Ham
+Why Diouf’s Minutes Matter For West Ham

-For West Ham, the performance matters beyond the scoreline.
-Diouf is heading into a pivotal club season, and tournament minutes against elite opposition can sharpen both his match rhythm and defensive concentration before pre-season resumes.
+Diouf is heading into a pivotal club season, and tournament minutes against elite opposition can sharpen his match rhythm and defensive concentration before pre-season resumes.

 Senegal’s defeat also leaves the group picture tense.
 Ismaila Sarr scored twice, but Norway’s win means Senegal now have work to do in their final group fixture against Iraq.

-West Ham will mainly want Diouf to come through the tournament fit.
-A 54-minute start in a high-tempo World Cup game gives Nuno Espirito Santo another useful marker of where the defender stands before the club’s Championship reset gathers pace.
+A 54-minute start in a high-tempo World Cup game gives Nuno Espirito Santo another useful marker before the club’s Championship reset gathers pace.